 2. What are the penalties?

-Some shoplifting defendants may be eligible for a pretrial diversion program.
-This would allow them to avoid getting a conviction.
-In return, defendants may have to pay a fine and restitution, take a class, and/or do community service.
+You may be eligible for a pretrial diversion program in your shoplifting case.
+This would allow you to avoid getting a conviction.
+In return, you may have to pay a fine and restitution, take a class, and/or do community service.

 Otherwise, Colorado’s punishments for shoplifters depend on the price of the stolen items: